RussOakham/Immortal-Fitness-Collective/TESTING.md

 python freeze > requirements.txt
 ```

-I then added this to the WorkoutForm class in forms.py, adding the widget and updating settings to `format='%d/%m/%Y'` to align to django's `DateField` field types required format under the 'Workout' model.
+I then added this to the `WorkoutForm` class in `forms.py`, adding the widget and updating settings to `format='%d/%m/%Y'` to align to django's `DateField` field types required format under the `Workout` model.

 ![Bootstrap DatePicker](media/Bootstrap-DatePicker.PNG)